 Regardless of backgrounds, experiences, economic status or other variables that create uniqueness among students, all will be part of a shared community of learning.

 Watch the video to see why bringing an authentic classical curriculum to our community is such a gift - http://bit.ly/BCSIVideo.

-How will Ivywood be different than my local traditional public schools?
+How is Ivywood different than my local traditional public schools?

-At Ivywood, high academic achievement, personal discipline, moral character, and responsibility, focuses valued by the community, will be consistently reinforced through the student of subjects in the classical tradition.
+At Ivywood, high academic achievement, personal discipline, moral character, and responsibility, are consistently reinforced through subjects in the classical tradition.
 The emphasis of our research-based and proven curriculum is on the core disciplines of math, science, history, language arts, and foreign languages.
 Our curriculum is relevant to all students, regardless of their current position on their path to knowledge.
-Beyond curriculum, all students at Ivywood will be trained in study skills, such as time management, organization, and note taking, which are essential for building a foundation for further academic pursuits.
+Beyond the curriculum, all students at Ivywood are trained in study skills, such as time management, organization, and note-taking, which are essential for building a foundation for further academic pursuits.
 Extracurricular options comparable to area schools will complement the curriculum.
-Our team will be intentional in meeting the needs of each student, which will lead to above-average academic achievement.
-Ivywood will provide increased capacity for demonstrated demand.
+Our team is intentional in meeting the needs of each student, which leads to above-average academic achievement.

 Tell us about the curriculum.

 The curriculum at Ivywood is anchored around the Core Knowledge Sequence.
 A description of the approach is available at the Core Knowledge website and a more in-depth look is available by downloading the Core Knowledge Sequence.
 We supplement the Core Knowledge sequence with Singapore Math in order to fully prepare our students in mathematics.
 The Singapore Math Approach aligns well with the classical approach and has proven to be very effective.
 Singapore Math provides some sample lessons and materials on their website that allow you to review some of the student and teacher books.